Accedian/ingestion-config/data-ingestion-artifacts/linux/node-exporter/README.md

 ## Step 3

+1. When the data flows into PCA, the system will automatically generate new data dictionarie for you.
+You **MUST** update those dictionaries **BEFORE** turning on metric ingestion in your ingestion profiles to avoid problems down the line.
-1. Using your API client, GET the dictionaries
+1. Using your API client, GET the dictionaries (`{{baseUrl}}/v3/ingestion-dictionaries/:IngestionDictionaryId`)
-1. Using the dictionaries privided in this git repositories, update as needed
+1. Using the dictionaries provided in this git repositories, update as needed.
+More details on this here: https://docs.accedian.io/on-prem-solution/docs/pca-for-mobility-pm#3-install-ingestion-dictionaries-for-mobility-pm-data
-1. If the dictionaries are not supplied as part of this example, use the provided python script to parse and convert the resulting dictionary that was automatically created to one which conforms with the best practices
+1. If the dictionaries are not supplied as part of this example, use the provided python script to parse and convert the resulting dictionary that was automatically created to one which conforms with the best practices.

+As a general rule, it is recommended to:
+- make a strong effort to reuse existing analyticsName whenever a metric for the same concept already exists.
+If you need to convert units, do it using sqlExpr
+- If you have to create new metrics, try to standardize on camelCase
+- Remove repetitive prefix or suffix strings that do not help clarify the metric
+- Avoid making the metric name vendor specific if you can avoid it (future reusability)
+- When appropriate assign units to benefit from auto-summarization (bytes->KB->MB->GB...)

+4. Once your dictionaries are in good shape, PATCH them back into the system with (`{{baseUrl}}/v3/ingestion-dictionaries/:IngestionDictionaryId`).
+If you are not allowed to PATCH because of authorization issues, send your updated dictionaries to CSM as JSON files using the Intercom chat feature built into PCA

+## Step 4

+In PCA, navigate to the Settings -> Ingestion to configure your ingestion profile for the new dictionaries you just updated and toggle on all the metrics you need for your use case.

+## Step 5 - Future work and finishing touches

+Once your data is coming in, your might notice the some metrics are behaving like counters (forever increasing), while others behave like gauges (moving up and down based on the instant value).

+If you want to convert a counter into a gauge, a Sensor Collector configuration will be required.
+But at this moment this is beyond the scope for this document.

+Also, once you start to see the metrics come in, you might want to go back and tweak your dictionary units.
+This is easy and allowed, simply go back to the dictionary step and tweak and patch until you are satisfied with the result.

+Finally, build dashboards.